ComplexNetTSP/MultilayerParis/README.md

 # Paris Multilayer Transport Network

 This repository contains the multimodal transport networks of [Ile-de-France](https://en.wikipedia.org/wiki/%C3%8Ele-de-France) region in France (which contains Paris city).
-The graph of the transport networks is provided under various format (graphml, gml, edge and vertex files format).
+The graph of the transport networks is provided under various format (graphml, gml, edge and vertex files format). the network is composed of three layers: the road network, [the train network](https://en.wikipedia.org/wiki/R%C3%A9seau_Express_R%C3%A9gional) is a hybrid commuter rapid transit system in France serving Paris and its suburbs and the [subway network](https://en.wikipedia.org/wiki/Paris_M%C3%A9tro) which is only present inside the paris city limits.

 Please reference the following papers when using with this data: